Boulevard Brewing Company: 2021 sexism and harassment scandal

-In January 2021, a female reddit user reported leaving the brewery in 2020 because of harassment, and a "sexist work environment", detailing numerous examples of prejudice against women.
+In January 2021, a female reddit user reported leaving the brewery in 2020 because of harassment and a "sexist work environment", detailing numerous examples of prejudice against women.
 The post was shared widely, gained media attention, and less than one week later Boulevard's president Jeff Krum resigned, along with two other high-level employees.
 The brewery's founder, John McDonald, returned to run the company to "make things right" shortly after.
 An outside company was hired to conduct an investigation, which "affirmed [that] instances of harassment and problematic behavior had occurred."

 Brewery expansion

 Boulevard underwent expansions in 1999 and 2005.
-In March 2006, Boulevard broke ground on a $20 million expansion project that increases brewing production capacity by an estimated 60,000 barrels/year.
+In March 2006, Boulevard broke ground on a $20 million expansion project that increased brewing production capacity by an estimated 60,000 barrels/year.
 The new brewing and packaging building was constructed adjacent to the existing plant.

 Designed by 360 Architecture, the new addition is 68500 sqft and includes a two-story state-of-the-art brewhouse and a kegging/bottling facility with a skylit atrium.
 The third floor, in addition to housing Boulevard Brewery offices, has two large hospitality rooms, with a terrace overlooking downtown Kansas City.
 A glass skywalk links both pedestrian circulation and beer piping between the old and new brewhouses.

 The completed expansion facilitates the brewing of Boulevard's Unfiltered Wheat Beer and Pale Ale beers, which together comprise more than 60 percent of Boulevard's sales.
 Unfiltered Wheat Beer is the best-selling beer of its style in the Midwest.

 In Fall 2011 Boulevard began a $3 million expansion of its original brew house at 25th Street and Southwest Boulevard in Kansas City.
-The expansion required Boulevard to remove six 105-barrel fermenters in order to replace them with eight new 300-barrel fermentation tanks from the Paul Mueller Company of Springfield, Missouri.
+The expansion required Boulevard to remove six 105-barrel fermenters in order to replace them with eight new 300-barrel fermentation tanks.
 The expansion allowed the brewery to produce an additional 35,000 barrels of beer a year, increasing capacity by about 20 percent.
 In order to accommodate the new tanks, the original brew house at 25th Street and Southwest Boulevard needed to be raised about 35 feet.

 Boulevard offers daily tours where visitors may sample their brews.